 Excluding the four Missouri River reservoirs, an estimated 30% of the lakes and reservoirs have been assessed, accounting for 59% of the total lake acreage.
 An estimated 29.6% of the lake acreage was considered to support all assessed beneficial uses.
 Considering approximately 71% of lake acres assessed for mercury in fish tissue do not meet the water quality criterion, it is logical that the percentage of lakes acres meeting all uses will decline as more lakes are assessed for mercury in fish tissue.
 While many factors influence mercury methylation and bioaccumulation rates, the sources of mercury in fish tissue are mostly atmospheric deposition from sources outside of South Dakota.
-DANR completed and received final EPA approval for a statewide mercury TMDL, which included 75 waters not supporting the mercury in fish tissue, chlorophyll-a, E. coli bacteria, pH, dissolved oxygen, salinity/SAR, and temperature.
+DANR completed and received final EPA approval for a statewide mercury TMDL, which included 75 waters not supporting the mercury in fish tissue standard.
+Based on lake acreage, the primary causes of nonsupport are mercury in fish tissue, chlorophylla, E. coli bacteria, pH, dissolved oxygen, salinity/SAR, and temperature.
 In general, nonsupport is attributed to nonpoint source pollution while temperature and salinity/SAR are attributed to natural sources.